kavind92/All-Images-Resize-and-Compresser/README.md

 <b>3.Then Run All.php file</b><br/>
 <b>4.Wait Few Minutes.
 Time Taken based on number of images. check compressionLog.txt for log.
 Thats all.</b><br/>
 <br/>
-any or need help ping me through kavind92@gmail.com
+any suggestions or need help ping me through kavind92@gmail.com